Silence:

 we may come to see that God intends for us to suffer in silence because

-the problem affects only he and you.
+the problem affects only him and you.

 The more that personal falls from grace are revealed in general [there